Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

+# Introduction

+This report will present our findings and progess over the course of the semester.

+First, we will describe both the functional and non-functional requirements.
+We then move on to discussing the System Architecture.
+Next, we present the risks we have identified as non-negligible and the strategies we have developed for mitigating them.
+This will be followed by our Initial Project Plan, which defines our approach to creating the product and specifies a schedule for development.
+Finally, we will discuss problems we have encountered and the solutions we have found in trying to solve them.

 # Requirements

 We classify our requirements using the established FURPS+ model [1].
 Below you will see our main functional and non-functional requirements.
 The items outlined below focus on some of the key requirements we have so far identified as features necessary to provide a compelling product for paying customers.